New Beginning Sanctuary NC

 2. Zero Tolerance Policies

-• Violence and Theft: NBSNC maintains a zero-tolerance policy for any form of violence, threats, intimidation, discrimination or theft.
-Any such behavior will result in me choosing to leave the program and may be reported to authorities.
+• Violence and Theft: Any form of violence, threat, intimidation, discrimination, or theft results in dismissal and may be reported to authorities.

 3. Program Participation

-• Vacating the Property: If I am asked to leave the program, I must vacate the property within one hour with all belongings.
-Any belongings left behind will become the property of NBSNC.
+If asked to leave, residents must vacate within one hour.
+Belongings left behind become property of NBSNC.

 4. Chain of Command for Issues or Complaints

-• Executive Director (for grievances against the Housing Director)
+3. Executive Director (for grievances against Housing Director)

 7. Overnight Passes

-• On your 31st day, you may request and receive 2 overnight passes per week.
+After 31 days, residents may request up to 2 overnight passes per week.

-• Sexual Misconduct: Sexual misconduct, including inappropriate touching, kissing, or sexual involvement, is prohibited.
+• Sexual Misconduct: Any inappropriate touching, kissing, sexual involvement, or verbal sexual harassment is prohibited.

 10. Tobacco Use

-• Designated Smoking Areas: Tobacco products may only be used in designated outdoor areas.
-Smoking or vaping indoors will result in me choosing to leave the program.
+Tobacco use is allowed only in designated outdoor areas.
+Smoking or vaping indoors will result in dismissal.

 11. Medications